Daniel J. Rybicki, Psy.D.

 Seminars & Publications | Consultation Services | Common Questions

 Most inquires for Family Law matters ask about the various levels of possible forensic service.
-There are four (4) such levels of service.
+There are three (3) such levels of service.
 Dr. Rybicki is limiting his practice to only providing psychological testing and critique/review and consultation services at present.
 The following information is intended to provide you with some sense of what those services might entail.

 The first level is for psychological testing, such as requested by the GAL or other professionals.
 That usually costs about $1500 to $2200 per adult, and does not lead to a "best interest" recommendation.
-It does offer information on the psychological adjustment of the party that is evaluated, and it allows me to draw inferences and conclusions about parenting skills and knowledge.
+In most cases, it cannot determine the "truth" of various competing allegations.
+What it does offer is information on the psychological adjustment of the party that is evaluated, and it allows me to draw inferences and conclusions about parenting skills and knowledge.
 Tests generally include the MMPI-2 an other personality measures such as the MCMI-III, Rorschach Comprehensive System, various parenting measures, etc. Some cases will request additional parenting observations which extends the range of professional opinion to issues of parent-child relationship, bonding, quality of parenting skills.
 This additional component might add some $300 to $400 to the assessment.

 The other central service provided by Dr. Rybicki involves reviewing the psychological testing reports of others including parenting evaluations and related reports (e.g., such as parenting capacity reports for Dependency Court).
 The focus is on whether proper data collection methods were used, whether there was a logical nexus between the data and the findings or recommendations, and whether there was attention paid to other factors noted in the research.
 On average these cases involve an initial retainer of about $500 to $750 and may expand to report preparation or court appearance (which can raise costs substantially).
 If this is what you need, please inquire about customary fees.